dozoisch/pointsgenie/README.md

     npm tests

-You can start the server in dev mode using
+You can start the server in dev mode using two terminals

-    npm start
+ - First: `npm run hot-dev-server`
+ - Second: `npm start`

 For production, make sure all the files are built using

-    gulp
+    npm run build

 Then run